Henrique-Temponi/naval-battle-game-backend/README.md

 1 Player        has           0..N Shot
 1 Shot          belongs to    1    Player

+1 Player        belongs to    1    GlobalRanking
+1 GlobalRanking has           0..N Player

 1 Tournament    has           0..N Match
 1 Match         belongs to    0..1 Tournament